ayushnaik27/mess_erp/README.md

-# mess_erp

 # MessERP 🍽️📲

-MessERP is a comprehensive hostel mess management system built using **Flutter**, **Dart**, and **Firebase**.
-The app replaces traditional paper-based workflows with a fully digitized ecosystem, enabling efficient handling of student leave requests, meal tracking, billing, stock updates, and real-time announcements—all from a single platform.
+> *MessERP is a comprehensive hostel mess management system built using **Flutter**, **Dart**, and **Firebase**.
+The app replaces traditional paper-based workflows with a fully digitized ecosystem, enabling efficient handling of student leave requests, meal tracking, billing, stock updates, and real-time announcements—all from a single platform.*

 ---